rmaniego/abero/README.md

 - [ ] Diff tool, content viewer

 ## Did you know?
-The repository name `runner` was inspired from the words aberrant and runner (Latin), which may mean deviating or being absent.
+The repository name `abero` was inspired from the words aberrant and runner (Latin), which may mean deviating or being absent.